 Adult – R85 | Child – R85

 The Scratch Patch and Mineral World outlet at the V&A Waterfront is one of the most popular places for visitors to see and buy gemstones.
 There are a wide variety of tumble-polished gemstones in the Scratch Patch that quite literally cover the floor.
-You are given an opportunity to spend a delightful hour or two selecting a choice of semi-precious stones.
+You are allowed to spend a delightful hour or two selecting a choice of semi-precious stones.
 The sweetest catch to this is you are gifted the stones that you pick.
 It was such a fun activity to experience.

 11. Cave Golf